robfatland/nexus/git/index.md

 to GitHub.
 Now you can even delete the old GitHub repo if you like.

-This doesn't even touch 94% of GitHubs powerful features like rollbacks and such.
+This doesn't even touch 94% of GitHub's powerful features like rollbacks and such.
 This is just a basic get started toolkit.
 Plan to learn `git` properly and teach it to me.